 The Prophet (PBUH) said after praising and thanking Allah (SWT),

 “Oh People!
 Word has come to me that some of you are mad that I appointed Usamah bin Zayd.
 I swear by Allah that surely your obeying Usamah is certainly your obeying me just as obeying his father before him.”

-Usamah passed in 61 A.H. in Al-Madinah during the government of Mu’awiyah bin Abi Sufyan.
+Usamah passed away in 61 A.H. in Al-Madinah during the government of Mu’awiyah bin Abi Sufyan.

 One of the black companions of the Prophet (PBUH) was Sa’ad Al-Aswad As-Sulami (may Allah be pleased with him).

 Sa’ad was from the Ansar and suffered discrimination in Al-Madinah.

 He once asked the Prophet (PBUH) if he could enter Jannah because of his low position among the Muslims.

 Sa’ad was later martyred in a battle.
 It was narrated that the Prophet (PBUH) wept over him while holding him in his lap.